neebit1234/com3529-2024/week1/practical.md

 and establish a fix.

-Specifically, for each method in `Week1.java`, you will need to answer the following questions, which you'll need to submit as a PDF report.
-The tests you write should be added to a class called `Week1Test.java` (NB: When naming tests, `[methodName]` should be replaced by the name of the method you are writing the test for.)
+Specifically, for each method in `Week1.java`, you will need to answer the following questions.
+The tests you write can be added to a class called `Week1Test.java` (NB: When naming tests, `[methodName]` should be replaced by the name of the method you are writing the test for.)